 Responsibilities of the Lions drivers

 - To drive on the assigned night, or locate a replacement.

 - Call passengers at least one day prior to the event to introduce yourself and inform them when they can expect you to pick them up.

-- Assist passengers from their home to your automobile and from your automobile to the meeting place.
+- Assist passengers from their home to your automobile, and from your automobile to the meeting place.
 Introduce your passengers to each other.
-At the end of the evening , insure that your passengers get into their house.
+At the end of the evening, ensure your passengers get into their house.